AdamJelley/aligning-agents-like-llms/index.md

 ## Supervised Fine-Tuning

-We begin by fine-tuning our base imitation agent on curated trajectories from expert players that travel directly to a jumppad.
+We begin by fine-tuning our base imitation agent on curated trajectories that travel directly to a jumppad.

 <figure>
 <video autoplay muted loop style="pos: right; width: 32%">